 Boulder County, CDOT and RTD are closely coordinating the dual transportation projects on the Diagonal Highway to improve mobility for Boulder, Longmont and adjacent communities.
 User-friendly connections between the commuter bikeway, improved pedestrian crossings, bus queue bypass lanes, BRT stations and Park-n-Rides will provide a variety of new transportation options in the CO 119 corridor that enhance safety, accessibility and equity, while reducing climate change and air quality impacts.
 The projects are the result of the 2014 Northwest Area Mobility Study (NAMS) and the 2019 Multi-Modal Planning and Environmental Linkages Study (PEL).

-Community Meeting Comment Form
+Preliminary Design Comment Form

 Top of Form

-This comment form will be available through July 11.
-Following the community meeting, the project teams will review the comments and questions received through this web form.
-We will develop responses in a Questions & Answers document and post it to this community meeting website and the individual project websites.
-We will also email the document to meeting attendees and people who submitted questions.

-This comment form will be available through July 11.
-Following the community meeting, the project teams will review the comments and questions received through this web form.
-We will develop responses in a Questions & Answers document and post it to this community meeting website and the individual project websites.
-We will also email the document to meeting attendees and people who submitted questions.
+This comment form will be available through July 18 Afterward, the members of the Project Team will review the comments and questions and develop a Questions & Answers document.
+We will post the Q&A document to this website and email it to meeting attendees and commenters.

 Bottom of Form